TiagoMA90/stopwatch/README.md

 ## Styling
 - The color palette chosen for this website, makes use of a dark background, followed by a vibratnt red text for the timer.
-- The buttons have been colored accordingly for the Play, Pause, reset buttons (Green, Blue, Red), with a boreder around it.
+- The buttons have been colored accordingly for the Play, Pause & Rreset buttons (Green, Blue, Red), with a boreder around it.
 When hovered the buttons display a stand out effect.
 - The icon above the timer, of a hourgalss was animated according to the actions of a user.
 When "Play" is pressed, it rotates clockwise.
 When "Pause" is hit, the hourglass rests sideways.
 When "Stop" is pushed, the hourglass is marked as empty from the start.

 # Testing